-But even if you’ve taken these precautions, there is no way to guarantee you’ll stay skunk free.
-There is no spray or treatment that can be used to drive off skunks, so if one moves onto your property, it might be time to call a professional.
+But even if you’ve taken these precautions, there is no way to guarantee you’ll stay skunk-free.
+No spray or treatment can be used to drive off skunks, so if one moves onto your property, it might be time to contact a professional.

 You’ve probably heard all sorts of folk remedies for dealing with the odor (like bathing in tomato juice), but there is a proven and simple method.
 If you or a pet gets sprayed, you can create a mixture of hydrogen peroxide, baking soda, and liquid dish soap that will remove most of the odor.
 Here’s the recipe:

 Mix the ingredients and use it as a shampoo or body wash as quickly as possible.
 Let the mixture soak for around five minutes and then rinse with clean water.

 Call First Choice Wildlife Services